 The Historic Preservation Office and the Historic Landmarks Commission have long worked toward the establishment of an historic marker program for properties listed on the Spokane Register of Historic Places.
 Local artist Marcia Smith created a handsome design executed in a 10-inch bronze plaque.
 The plaques are designed for exterior mounting, and finished with a clear acrylic lacquer for extra protection against the elements.

 The Spokane Register Historic Marker Program offers us the opportunity to recognize those residences and commercial properties that contribute significantly to the historic and architectural character of this community.
 We envision this project as a means of applauding local preservation efforts, as well as an effective educational tool.

-Spokane’s “historic neighborhoods” are neighborhoods with a concentration of houses over 50 years old.
-Eligibility requirements and the application process is the same as that for individual properties listed on the Spokane Register.
+Eligibility requirements and the application process are the same as that for individual properties listed on the Spokane Register.
 However, a local historic district requires approval by a majority of the property owners.
-The Spokane City-County Historic Preservation Office assists neighborhoods in the preservation process through technical services, grant writing, conducting meetings, and hiring consultants.

 Learn more about Spokane’s local historic districts.